BLKSerene/Wordless/doc/doc_eng.md

     The number of token types divided by the number of tokens in each file.

 - **3.1.15 Type-token Ratio (Standardized)**<br>
     Standardized type-token ratio.
 Each file is divided into several sub-sections with each one consisting of 1000 tokens by default and type-token ratios are calculated for each part.
-The standardized type-token ratio of each file is then averaged out over all sub-sections.
+The standardized type-token ratio of each file is then averaged out with weights (number of tokens in each sub-section) over all sub-sections.
 You can change the number of tokens in each sub-section via **Menu → Preferences → Settings → Tables → Profiler → Number of tokens in each section when calculating standardized type-token ratio**.

-    The last section is discarded if the number of tokens in it is smaller than the base of standardized type-token ratio in order to prevent the result from being affected by outliers (extreme values).

 - **3.1.16 Paragraph Length in Sentences/Tokens (Mean)**<br>
     The average value of paragraph lengths expressed as the number of sentences/tokens.